niftylettuce/niftylettuce.github.com/contents/posts/google-free-android-setup/index.md

 * [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/) for encrypting files and communications (OpenPGP compliant and pairs well with K-9 mail)
 * [Skimmer Scanner](https://play.google.com/store/apps/details?id=skimmerscammer.skimmerscammer&hl=en_US) ([not yet](https://gitlab.com/fdroid/rfp/issues/353) on F-Droid, but you can download APK using Yalp Store, see below)
 * [AdAway](https://f-droid.org/en/packages/org.adaway/) for blocking ads, uses hosts file (requires root, see step 14 above in [Install Requirements](#install-requirements))
+* [Password Store](https://f-droid.org/packages/com.zeapo.pwdstore/) for simple password management, built on top of [pass](https://www.passwordstore.org/) – you may also want to use [pass-import](https://github.com/roddhjav/pass-import) (an alternative to Google Sync)
+* [AFWall+](https://f-droid.org/en/packages/dev.ukanth.ufirewall/) for root-based (iptables) firewall management (requires root, see step 14 above in [Install Requirements](#install-requirements))
+* [PilferShush Jammer](https://f-droid.org/en/packages/cityfreqs.com.pilfershushjammer/) for blocking unwanted use of onboard microphone (using in passive mode is recommended, it will pause during telephony interrupts &ndash; e.g. when you make calls)

 ### Tools, Messaging, & Entertainment